afsc-assessments/ebswp_2023/doc/EBSpollock.md

 than seen in recent decades indicates that **fishery performance could be scored a 2, substantially increased concerns.**

-### 2018 year class
-  -   The 2018 year class experienced favorable conditions between a cooler summer as age-0s (2018) followed by a warmer spring as age-1s (2019);
-  -  The 2018 year class of age-0 fish had low energy density across the shelf, average mean size, and below average biomass index;
-  -  Anomalous winds from the southwest during February 2019 may have bolstered productivity over the shelf, sustained metabolic demands, and subsidized overwinter survival of the 2018 year class;
-  - 2019 Shearwater die-off events could reflect feeding conditions (i.e., euphausiids) in the EBS in 2018.

-### 2019 year class
-  -  Second winter of low sea ice extent in the eastern Bering Sea (only 2018 was lower);
-  - A small cold pool occurred in 2019 and may have impacted pollock movement and distribution;
-  - 2019 condition (length-weight residuals) of age-1 pollock was positive over the entire shelf; adult pollock condition was positive in the south, but negative in the north;
-  - Over the southern shelf, abundance increased 53% while biomass increased 75%, indicating movement of adult fish to the region;
-  - Over the northern shelf, abundance increased 59%, but biomass decreased 11\%, indicating successful recruitment of younger age classes;
-  - Small copepod abundance was high, indicating good foraging conditions for larval
-   and juvenile pollock early in the year;
-  - Large copepod abundance was low overall;
-  - Low abundances of euphausiids were observed in 2018 (MACE acoustic survey) and 2019 (RPA RZA), but age-0 fish diets from 2018 contained over 50% euphausiids;
-  - Lack of cold pool over the southern shelf and thermal barrier between the southern and northern shelves suggests spatial overlap and the potential for cannibalism are increased;
-  -  Fur seal consumption of adult pollock increases in years when juvenile pollock are less abundant;
-  -  The decoupling of abundance timeseries for Pacific cod and walleye pollock after 2010 suggests a shift in drivers of survival in these two populations.
-  Mechanistic understanding of recruitment drivers is less well-known than for pollock.

-**We therefore rated the Ecosystem concern as Level 2, substantially increased concern.**
-Some indicators showing adverse signals relevant to the stock but the pattern was inconsistent across indicators.

 These results are summarized as:
 \begin{table}[h]
 \begin{tabular}{L{1.125in}L{1.125in}L{1.125in}L{1.125in}L{1.125in} }